-This document, the Approved Methods for the Modelling and Assessment of Air Pollutants in New South Wales ('Approved Methods'), lists the statutory methods for modelling and assessing emissions of air pollutants from stationary sources in the state.
-It is referred to in Part 4: Emission of Air Impurities from Activities and Plant in the Protection of the Environment Operations (Clean Air) Regulation 2002 (the 'Regulation').
+This document, the Approved Methods for the Modelling and Assessment of Air Pollutants in New South Wales (Approved Methods), lists the statutory methods for modelling and assessing emissions of air pollutants from stationary sources in the state.
+It is referred to in Part 5: Air Impurities Emitted from Activities and Plant in the Protection of the Environment Operations (Clean Air) Regulation 2010 (the Regulation).
 Industry has an obligation to ensure compliance with the requirements specified in the Regulation.